A Hamiltonian, post-Born, three-dimensional, on-the-fly ray tracing algorithm for gravitational lensing: Acknowledgement

 \section{Acknowledgement}

 AZ thanks Yuuki Omori for discussion on post-born validations on weak lensing.
 YL thanks Sukhdeep Singh for helpful discussion.
+AZ, XL, and RM were partially supported by a grant from the Simons Foundation (Simons Investigator in Astrophysics, Award ID 620789).
 YL and YZ are supported by The Major Key Project of PCL.
 YZ is further supported by the China Postdoctoral Science Foundation under award number 2023M731831.
-XL and RM were supported by a grant from the Simons Foundation (Simons Investigator in Astrophysics, Award ID 620789).
+GF acknowledges the support of the European Research Council under the Marie Sk\l{}odowska Curie actions through the Individual Global Fellowship No.~892401 PiCOGAMBAS and of the Simons Foundation for the initial stages of this work.
 This work is supported by the Bridges-2 supercomputer at the Pittsburgh Supercomputing Center under the NSF ACCESS Explore allocation PHY230147.
 We thank the Columbia Lensing group (http://columbialensing.org) for making their simulations available.
 The creation of these simulations is supported through grants NSF AST-1210877, NSF AST-140041, and NASA ATP-80NSSC18K1093.